SergeyShipilov/Ansible-playbook-install-program-linux-server/README.md

 ansible-galaxy install -g -f -r roles/requirements.yml
 ```

-# Run the Playbook create user
+# Run the Playbook install
 Run the playbook by specifying your inventory file and variable file:

 ```